-Another great way to get around for tourists is on a hop-on hop-off bus.
-An all-day ticket allows you to hop off and back on at any of the many scheduled stops, and explore Marseille at your own pace.
+Another great way for tourists to get around is with a hop-on hop-off bus.
+An all-day ticket allows you to hop off and back on at any of the many scheduled stops and explore Marseille at your own pace.
 The bus also includes an informative audio guide that provides commentary on the main attractions.
 You can buy your hop-on and hop-off bus ticket here.

 Where to Stay in Marseille

-To make the most of your time in Marseille you’ll want to give some thought to where to stay in Marseille.
+To make the most of your time, you’ll want to give some thought to where to stay in Marseille.
 Picking accommodation that is good value in the right part of the city can have a bigger impact on your visit than you might realize.
-The easier it is to go sightseeing and find places to eat and unwind, the more enjoyable your trip will be..
+The easier it is to go sightseeing and find places to eat and unwind, the more enjoyable your trip will be.
 Ultimately, the best places to stay in Marseille will be as close to the Old Port as possible, or somewhere with good public transport connections.

 For a truly special experience in Marseille, there’s no better choice than the InterContinental Marseille – Hotel Dieu.
-This stunning 5-star hotel is set inside a historic building, just up from the Old Port, making it perfectly located in the city.
-Guests can treat themselves with two gourmet restaurants, a spa, indoor pool, and gym.
+This stunning five-star hotel is set inside a historic building, just up from the Old Port, making it perfectly located in the city.
+Guests can treat themselves with two gourmet restaurants, a spa, an indoor pool, and a gym.

 In terms of budget options, your best bet is Hostel Vertigo Vieux-Port.
 Found just south of the Old Port and in a nice area, this recently renovated hostel benefits from friendly staff and a shared kitchen.

 For more accommodation options in Marseille check out Booking.com.
-They continuously offer the best rates and their custom service is on point.
+The company continuously offers the best rates, and its custom service is on point.

 The Perfect 2-Day Marseille Itinerary

 As one of France’s largest cities and a major tourist destination, you’ll have no trouble entertaining yourself for a couple of days in Marseille.
 To experience the best of Marseille means spending quite a bit of time down by its central port and the historic neighborhoods it has supported for centuries.
-But to experience the best things to do in Marseille you’ll also want to visit other neighborhoods and districts, from elegant Cinq-Avenues to the hilly Saint Victor.
-And let’s not forget the cluster of islands just off the coast that include the dramatic Château d’If.
+However, to experience the best things to do in Marseille, you’ll also want to visit other neighborhoods and districts, from elegant Cinq-Avenues to the hilly Saint Victor.
+And let’s not forget the cluster of islands just off the coast that includes the dramatic Château d’If.

-However, before we get to our Marseille itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Marseille itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 Arriving in the city, head straight down to the waterfront and the many attractions found in and around the Le Panier neighborhood.

-Rather than a main square as its geographic and symbolic center, in Marseille that honor belongs to the Old Port.
-A vast marina full of boats and almost completely surrounded by buildings and fortifications, the Old Port has always been vital to Marseille.
-While it has become more pedestrian friendly in recent years, the area still retains much of its old-fashioned character.
+Rather than having a main square as its geographic and symbolic center, Marseille has the Old Port.
+A vast marina full of boats and almost completely surrounded by buildings and fortifications, the Old Port has always been vital to the city.
+While it has become more pedestrian-friendly in recent years, the area still retains much of its old-fashioned character.

-Follow along the waterfront and you’ll eventually reach your next stop, the impressive Fort Saint-Jean.
-To enter the fortress you’ll need to climb up the stairs on the far side of the road and cross an elevated footbridge.
-Once inside you can explore the walls and fortifications of this fort that has protected the Old Port since 1660.
-A nice surprise among its views and defences is the herb gardens that have been planted in places, delighting your nose with their aromas.
+Follow along the waterfront, and you’ll eventually reach your next stop, the impressive Fort Saint-Jean.
+To enter the fortress, you’ll need to climb up the stairs on the far side of the road and cross an elevated footbridge.
+Once inside, you can explore the walls and fortifications of this fort that has protected the Old Port since 1660.
+A nice surprise among its views and defenses is the herb gardens that have been planted in places, delighting your nose with their aromas.

-The other footbridge that provides access to Fort Saint-Jean leads to one of Marseille’s newest additions, the Museum of European and Mediterranean Civilisations or MuCEM.
+The other footbridge that provides access to Fort Saint-Jean leads to one of Marseille’s newest additions, the Museum of European and Mediterranean Civilizations, or MuCEM.
 This museum, opened in 2013, is dedicated to exploring the blending histories and cultures of civilizations that have lived around the Mediterranean.
-Exhibits focus on themes like trade and agriculture across different periods including right up to modern day.
-Even if you decide not to see its exhibits, you’ll want to at least get a good look at the buildings strikingly modern architecture from the never ending ramp that spirals around it.
+Exhibits focus on themes like trade and agriculture across different periods, including the modern era.
+Even if you decide not to see the exhibits, you’ll at least want to get a good look at the buildings strikingly modern architecture from the never-ending ramp that spirals around it.

-Just a short walk across a pleasant pedestrian promenade you’ll find the incredible Marseille Cathedral.
+Just a short walk across a pleasant pedestrian promenade, you’ll find the incredible Marseille Cathedral.
 This deceptively modern cathedral immediately captures attention thanks to its size and unusual Byzantine architecture.
-While there had been a prior cathedral in the same spot from the 12th century, it was almost entirely destroyed to make way for this new cathedral which was finished in 1896.
-As nice as this city emblem and national monument is from the outside, you really feel the scale of this house of worship once you’re inside.
+While there had been a prior cathedral in the same spot from the 12th century, it was almost entirely destroyed to make way for this new cathedral, which was finished in 1896.
+As nice as this city emblem and national monument is from the outside, you really feel its scale once you’re inside.
 It’s not your average French church, so don’t miss it.